My authored CTF challenges sources and official writeups

 time.sleep(TIMEOUT)

-The extension setup is also quite simple and common: A manifest.json that gives scripting permission to an extension which is running a background.js on install and that injects a contentscript.js Content Script on all pages to act as a “bridge” between the extension “priviledged” execution context and the “untrusted” page context and DOM.
+The extension setup is also quite simple and common: A manifest.json that gives scripting permission to an extension which is running a background.js on install and injects a contentscript.js Content Script on all pages to act as a “bridge” between the extension “privileged” execution context and the “untrusted” page context and DOM.

 manifest.json